Foods High Creatine for Vegetarians and Vegans

 - Salt and pepper to taste

-This dish contains approximately 4 grams of creatine and 17 grams of protein per serving.
-It takes about 30 minutes to prepare and costs around $10-12, depending on the ingredients in your area.
+This dish has about 4 grams of creatine and 17 grams of protein per serving.
+It takes about 30 minutes to prepare and costs from $10-12, depending on what resources are available in your area.

 High-creatine vegan tempeh stir-fry: Tempeh Stir-Fry Recipe